KevinFlanagan7/PP4-booking-system/README.md

 #### Epics & Milestones

-My project is made up of six Epics which are large bodies of work that can be broken down into smaller, more manageable user stories.
-They provide an overview of the main functionalities to deliver, there are five milestones associated to the projects Epics.
-For my project, the Milestones with associated Epics and user stories can be viewed at the links below:
+My project is made up of several Epics which are large bodies of work that can be broken down into smaller, more manageable tasks.
+They provide an overview of the main functionalities to deliver, there are six milestones associated to the projects Epics.
+For my project, the Milestones with associated Epics, stories and tasks can be viewed at the links below:

 - [Milestone 1 - Initial Set Up](https://github.com/KevinFlanagan7/PP4-booking-system/milestone/1)